jarun/nnn/README.md

 ### Introduction

 noice is a blazing-fast terminal file browser with easy keyboard shortcuts for navigation, opening files and running tasks. noice is developed with terminal based systems in mind.
 However, the incredible user-friendliness and speed make it a perfect utility on modern distros.
+Navigate to `/usr/bin` from your regular file browser and noice to feel the difference.

 The only issue with noice is hard-coded file association.
 There is no config file (better performance and simpler to maintain) and you have to modify the source to change associations (see [how to change file associations](#change-file-associations)).
 This fork solves the problem by adding the flexibility of using the default desktop opener at runtime.
 There are several other improvements too (see [fork-toppings](#fork-toppings)).